Skip to content

 Audit trails - Your DMS tracks who uploaded what and when.

-Compliance maintained - Documents stay within your compliant infrastructure.
+Compliance maintained - Documents stay within your existing infrastructure.

 Common use cases

-Collecting evidence, contracts, and identification documents from clients while maintaining privilege.
+Collecting evidence, contracts, and IDs from clients while maintaining privilege.

 Healthcare

-Gathering medical records, insurance cards, and consent forms from patients per HIPAA requirements.
+Gathering medical records, insurance cards, and consent forms per HIPAA requirements.

 Financial services